aesara-devs/aesara/doc/extending/extending_aesara_c.rst

 to supports inputs of various dtypes, the C code in this method should be generic enough to work with every supported dtype.
-If the op operates on inputs that can be vectors or matrices, the C code in this method should be able to accomodate both kinds of inputs.
+If the op operates on inputs that can be vectors or matrices, the C code in this method should be able to accommodate both kinds of inputs.

 In our example, the method ``c_support_code`` is used to declare a C function to validate that two vectors have the same shape.
 Because our